Facebook Tips & Strategies

 Embrace Video, Especially Vertical Reels

 If you take one thing away from this article, let it be this: Facebook is heavily prioritizing Reels.
 Right now, short-form vertical video is getting more organic reach than almost any other content type.
+For tips on creating engaging video, check out our guide on how to create Facebook Reels.
 You don't need a professional film crew, your smartphone is all you need to create compelling Reels.
 Here are a few ideas that work across any niche:

 • Behind-the-Scenes: Show the messy, human side of your work.
 People connect with the process, not just perfection.